 Consistency with healthy eating and exercise is really tough.
-Women email me almost every single day, struggling, because they just can’t seem to stay consistent with healthy eating and exercise.
+Women email me almost every single day, struggling, because they just can’t seem to stay consistent with healthy eating and exercise (that’s why I created #ConsistentlyLean Coaching, and sign ups close SO soon).
 They know that eating healthy and exercising are “good for them” but have a hard time implementing what they “should” do when life is crazy, their schedules change, or their motivation wavers.
 And when they don’t stay consistent?
 They’re overwhelmed with stress and guilt.
 Yuck.

 And we’ve all been there, right?

 I struggled every single day before I understood WHY I was inconsistent.
 I was obsessed with perfectly following a meal and training plan during college and my first few years of adulting.
 Any time that I had one treat, shortened my workout, or ate a little too much, I’d be so mad at myself.

 One time in particular stands out.
 It was Friday night after a long work week.
 I was sitting on the couch, finishing up some last minute emails, when Andrew got home.
 And because it was Friday, he came bearing gifts: a bunch of cranberry Mike’s HardER lemonades, because he knew they were my favorite.
 I wouldn’t let myself have one all week, so he brought me one to celebrate the weekend.
 I drank the whole damn thing (I deserved it).
 And over the course of the night?
 I drank two more!

 By Saturday morning, I was a wreck.
 I looked in the mirror disgusted with myself for being so inconsistent with my nutrition.
 To make up for my inconsistency, I found the most advanced, longest FitnessBlender workout and made myself do it to “burn off” the extra calories.
 I beat myself up all weekend.